Excess deaths in Haryana seven times more than official Covid toll between April 2020 and May 2021

 In the past couple of months, similar data on excess deaths has emerged for states such as Bihar, Tamil Nadu, Kerala, Assam, Uttar Pradesh, Karnataka, Madhya Pradesh, Andhra Pradesh and Chhattisgarh.

-In Bihar, for instance, the civil registration system showed that 1.3 lakh deaths were reported between January and May 2019.
+In Bihar, for instance, the Civil Registration System showed that 1.3 lakh deaths were reported between January and May 2019.
 For the same period this year, the toll was almost 2.2 lakh.

 Twenty-four districts in Uttar Pradesh recorded 1.97 lakh more deaths between July 2020 and March 2021 than in the corresponding period the previous year.
 The mortality rate was 110% higher than the same period the previous year.